MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 No, Keyboard Manager is only available when PowerToys is running and doesn’t work on any password screen, including while Run As Admin.

-### Do I have to turn off my computer for the remapping to take effect?
+### Do I have to restart my computer or PowerToys for the remapping to take effect?

 No, remapping should occur immediately upon pressing <kbd>Apply</kbd>.